List of 2015 box office number-one films in Romania

 This is a list of films which have placed number one at the weekend box office in Romania during 2015.

+Number-one films

 Highest-grossing films

-Furious 7 and Star Wars: The Force Awakens became the 3rd and 4th film to surpass the 10 million lei mark, also 2015 is the first year in which two movies have surpass that mark.
+Furious 7 and Star Wars: The Force Awakens became the 3rd and 4th film to surpass the 10 million lei mark, also 2015 is the first year in which two movies have surpassed that mark.
 Minions became the highest-grossing animated film in Romania.